ceramicnetwork/docs/docs/tools/self-id/write.md

 import { EthereumAuthProvider, SelfID, WebClient } from '@self.id/web'

-// The following assumes there is an injected `window.ethereum` provider const addresses = await window.ethereum.enable() const authProvider = new EthereumAuthProvider(window.ethereum, addresses[0])
+// The following assumes there is an injected `window.ethereum` provider const addresses = await window.ethereum.request({
+  method: 'eth_requestAccounts',
+})
+const authProvider = new EthereumAuthProvider(window.ethereum, addresses[0])

-// The following configuration assumes your local node is connected to the Clay testnet const client = new WebClient({ ceramic: 'local', connectNetwork: 'testnet-clay' })
+// The following configuration assumes your local node is connected to the Clay testnet const client = new WebClient({
+  ceramic: 'local',
+  connectNetwork: 'testnet-clay',
+})

-// If authentication is successful, a DID instance is returned const did = await client.authenticate(authProvider)
+// If authentication is successful, a DID instance is attached to the Ceramic instance await client.authenticate(authProvider)

-// A SelfID instance can only be created with an authenticated DID const self = new SelfID({ client, did })
+// A SelfID instance can only be created with an authenticated Ceramic instance const self = new SelfID({ client })

 await self.set('basicProfile', { name: 'Alice' })
 ```